whwkong/psycopg-cheatsheet/postgresql tutorial-1.md

 ## Querying a table

-    select * from tables;       -- select all columns from tables select city, temp_lo, temp_hi, prcp, date from weather;     -- the very same
+    select * from tables;       -- select all columns from tables (this form usually discouraged) select city, temp_lo, temp_hi, prcp, date from weather;     -- the very same

 You can write expressions (rather than just simple column references) with.